IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

         If you use your custom namespace in Step 1, change all instances of  `integrity-shield-operator-system` to your custom namespace in `policy-integrity-shield.yaml`.

-      b)  Configure a signer's email
+      b)  Configure a signer's email and verfication key

         By default, `policy-integrity-shield.yaml` includes a signer (`signer@enterprise.com`) as shown in following example.